-Whether you’re a conservative property investor who sits on the fence for the perfect time to invest, or the type of real estate daredevil who thrives on the risk side of the risk-reward ratio, there’s nothing quite like tales of double-digit growth to get you moving.
+Understandably those were good times...whether you were a conservative property investor who sits on the fence for the perfect time to invest or the type of real estate daredevil who thrives on the risk side of the risk-reward ratio, there was nothing quite like tales of double-digit growth to get you moving.

 An important aspect of property investing is the ability to time your purchase well according to your own internal influences, not external market factors.

-This is something that routinely gets overlooked by investors and speculators in a boom market.
+This is something that routinely gets overlooked by investors and speculators in a booming market.

 For most of us, knowing when to take the leap and purchase a new property can be confusing, stressful and far from an exact science.